abraia/abraia-multiple/README.md

 # Abraia Vision SDK

 The **Abraia Vision SDK** is a high-performance, edge-ready Python library and toolkit for computer vision, image processing, model training, and advanced inference.
-It unifies state-of-the-art vision models (such as YOLO, SAM, CLIP, and custom recognition pipelines) into a seamless API for production-ready applications, real-time video analysis, object tracking, hyperspectral imaging, and edge hardware deployment.
+It unifies state-of-the-art vision models (such as YOLO, SAM, CLIP, and custom recognition pipelines) into a seamless API for production-ready applications, real-time video analysis, object tracking, and edge hardware deployment.

 ---